6 eggs, at room temperature

 1⁄2 cup plain flour

-- Grease two 26cm x 32cm Swiss roll pans.
-Line bases and sides with baking paper, extending paper 5cm above edges of pans.
+Grease a 19cm x 30cm lamington pan.
+Line base and sides with baking paper, extending paper 3cm above pan edges.

-- Beat eggs in a small bowl of an electric mixer until mixture reaches the top of bowl.
-Transfer to the large bowl of an electric mixer.
-Continue beating for about 5 minutes, or until very thick.
-Beat in sugar, 1 tblsp at a time, until dissolved.
+Beat eggs in a large bowl of an electric mixer on high speed for about 7 minutes, or until thick and creamy.
+With motor operating, gradually add sugar, 1 tblsp at a time, beating until dissolved.

-- Sift combined flours twice onto baking paper.
+Sift flours twice onto a sheet of baking paper.
 Sift again over egg mixture.
 Add water.
-Gently fold with a whisk until combined.
-Spread evenly into prepared pans.
+Using a whisk, gently fold until just combined.
+Pour into pan.
+Spread to corners.

-- Cook in a hot oven (200C) for about 8 minutes, or until cakes are browned and spring back when touched.
-Turn out onto wire racks lined with greased baking paper to cool.
+Cook in a moderate oven (180C) for about 25 minutes, or until golden brown and sponge springs back when lightly touched.
+Invert onto a wire rack lined with baking paper.
+Cool completely.